joonanykanen/user-registration-app/README.md

 * Entering the user's email address
 * Selecting the user's educational program using a RadioGroup
 * Selecting the user's profile picture from two images presented as RadioButtons
+* Loading user information automatically when the application starts
+* Saving user information automatically when a new user is added
+* Listing users alphabetically by last name using RecyclerView
+* Selecting the user's completed degrees using CheckBoxes
+* Displaying the user's completed degrees in a list using RecyclerView

 ## Installation